Pack Up Survival Mode, Put It on the Shelf

 TL;DR:

-Imagine gathering up your hypervigilance and stashing it on a shelf.
-It’s still there if you need it, but it doesn’t get to run the show right now.
+Imagine gathering up your hypervigilance and putting it on a shelf.

 Visualization

 Look around and picture a box sitting in front of you.
-It’s sturdy, solid, maybe smells faintly like cardboard or cedar.
-You can hear the soft scrape as you slide it closer.
+It’s sturdy, solid, maybe smells a little like cardboard or cedar or cannabis or dried flowers.

 Start loading in what you don’t need right now: